October 9, 2025

 “We can supply the number uniquely identified by TDCJ (Prison category) and the total number of Illegals identified through PEP (this can include illegals also identified by TDCJ).
 Please note, if someone was uniquely identified through TDCJ, but at a later time is identified through PEP, the individual would no longer be in the Prison category and would reflect the PEP identification” [emphasis added].

-Random Measurement Error
+Random Measurement Error Common Causes

-• Imperfect memory (survey/interviews)
+• Imperfect memory (approximate guesses in survey/interviews)

-• Mistakes
+• Mistakes (mis-click on a survey)

 • “Arbitrary” changes in mood/concerns (for surveys)